aestears/plantTracker/README.md

 occurrence allow us to generate an estimate of the interactions an individual plant has with other plants by determining how many other individuals occupy the “local neighborhood” of each focal plant.
-While this isn’t a direct measure ofcompetition or facilitation, it gives us an estimate that we can include in demographic models.
+While this isn’t a direct measure of competition or facilitation, it gives us an estimate that we can include in demographic models.

 Here is the generic `getNeighbors()` function: